The eMagiz platypus

 The creation of the platform

-It all started around the year 2000 when a group of business consultants (including current eMagiz CEO and owner, Rob ter Brugge) founded a company that set itself the goal of developing applications and software that had a direct impact on the business processes and challenges in these business processes with customers.
+It all started around the year 2000 when a group of business consultants (including our founder Rob ter Brugge) founded a company that set itself the goal of developing applications and software that had a direct impact on the business processes and challenges in these business processes with customers.
 They wanted to do this on the basis of platforms and solutions that did not require in-depth technical (programming) knowledge and skills.
 The dream was to enable a business expert to define and realize his own solutions.

 As a result, a new issue quickly emerged, because how do you integrate these business solutions into your existing environment?
 How do you ensure data transfer from A to B?
 How do you document realized integrations and how do you keep them future-proof?
 A mega challenge in the field of data and application integration!
 That is why they started working with the first Enterprise Service Buses (ESBs), an ESB from Sonic.